scotdunn/aws-cli/awscli/examples/kms/generate-data-key.rst

     $decryptedDataKey=$(aws kms decrypt --ciphertext-blob fileb://encryptedDataKey --query Plaintext --output text | base64 --decode)

 This command uses the `Decrypt <decrypt.html>`_ operation to decrypt the encrypted data key.
 The value of the ``ciphertext-blob`` parameter is the file that contains the encrypted data key as binary data.
-To get the plaintext data key from the response, the command selects the Plaintext field of the response, returns it as text, and Base64-decodes it before saving it in the $decryptedDataKey variable.
+To get the plaintext data key from the response, the command selects the ``Plaintext`` field of the response, returns it as text, and Base64-decodes it before assigning it to the ``$decryptedDataKey`` variable.

 After using the plaintext key, delete it as soon as possible.